Skip to main content

 1. Open text file /data/speech-platform/speech-platform-values.yaml either directly from inside virtual appliance or via File Browser.

-2. Locate microservice section .spec.valuesContent.<microservice>.
+2. Locate technology section .spec.valuesContent.<technology>.

-3. Locate key .spec.valuesContent.<microservice>.config.device.
+3. Locate key .spec.valuesContent.<technology>.config.device.

 4. Uncomment the line so that it looks like: